If you are affected by a federally declared disaster, apply for FEMA Disaster Assistance at www.disasterassistance.gov or call 1-800-621-3362.

 Disaster victims may also qualify for IRS tax relief.
 Learn more.

 Information for each state can include: Mitigation Programs, Funding, Additional Resources, and Other Incentives

 FORTIFIED Discounts - Alabama homeowners can earn steep discounts by installing a FORTIFIED Roof or building a FORTIFIED home.
 Savings range from 20-55% off the wind portion of the property owner's insurance.
-The discounts are now statewide as of January 1, 2018.
+The discounts are statewide with different premium discounts available for coastal and inland homeowners.